First impression: California Court of Appeal finds no coverage for COVID-related Business Income loss

 8/3/20

-By: Matthew Jones In response to the COVID-19 pandemic, California’s Governor Gavin Newsom issued a “state of emergency” for the entire State.
+In response to the COVID-19 pandemic, California’s Governor Gavin Newsom issued a “state of emergency” for the entire State.
 In response, the California Judicial Council adopted several Emergency Rules to implement during the pandemic.
-In particular, Rule 9 states that all statute of limitations for civil causes of action are tolled from April 6,…
+In particular, Rule 9 states …

 Hurricanes, Pandemics, and Shortages, Oh My: Considerations for Hurricane Season in the Time of Coronavirus